 Start your visit with guided tour of the city.
-History buffs will want to take Toronto historian, Bruce Bell’s tour of Old Town Toronto; the Tour Guys offer free guided tours (just tip your guide); foodies will appreciate Toronto Food Tours and their sample-filled excursions that stop by locals shops and eateries.
+History buffs will want to take Toronto historian, Bruce Bell’s tour of Old Town Toronto.
+The Tour Guys offer free guided tours (just tip your guide).
 Or explore the city on two wheels with Toronto Bicycle Tours.

 Enjoy a leisurely lunch at Amal, a contemporary Lebanese eatery with a warm, inviting atmosphere overlooking Bloor Street’s Mink Mile.
 It’s a place to relax, enjoy good company, music and wonderful food.
 After lunch take in the latest exhibit at one of Toronto’s renowned museums or galleries, including the Art Gallery of Ontario (AGO), the Royal Ontario Museum (ROM) or the Museum of Contemporary Art (MOCA).

 To get the most out of your visit consider purchasing a City Pass.
-The Toronto City Pass is your passport to five top attractions, hand-picked and packaged together at a significant savings.
-Not only can you get discounted entry to the AGO, your ticket also includes Ripleys Aquarium, Casa Loma, the CN Tower and the Toronto Zoo.
+The Toronto City Pass is your passport to five top attractions, hand-picked and packaged together at significant savings.
+Not only can you get discounted entry to the AGO, your ticket also includes Ripleys Aquarium, the CN Tower, the Toronto Zoo and Casa Loma.
 If you are wondering what Casa Loma is, it is a stunning castle in the city that was built by E.J.
 Lennox in 1914 for Sir Henry and Lady Mary Pellatt.

 - The Mirvish Theatre